jacdals97/MLops_emotions/README.md

 │
 ├── config               <- Configurations for the experiments │
-├── Makefile             <- Makefile with convenience commands like `make data` or `make train` ├── README.md            <- The top-level README for developers using this project.
-│
-│
 ├── dockerfiles          <- dockerfiles and cloudbuild.yaml files for building images locally and in cloud
-│
-│
-├── reports              <- Final project report
-│   └── figures          <- Figures for project report
-│
-├── requirements.txt     <- The requirements file for reproducing the analysis environment
-|
-├── requirements_dev.txt <- The requirements file for reproducing the analysis environment │
-├── tests                <- Test scripts
 │
 ├── emotions  <- Source code for use in this project.
 │   │